samiemostafavi/autoran/docs/oai-sa5g-e320/known-issues.md

 **Finally**, I found two solutions:
 1. I updated the UHD driver to 4.0.0 and it is gone.
-2. I Stopped running the core network on the same machine as gnodeb or enodeb
+2. I stopped running the core network on the same machine as gnodeb or enodeb